Faisal-Manzer/Getting-Started-Guide/README.md

 [Django Cookbook for advanced users](https://books.agiliq.com/en/latest/): You will need this when developing a real-world application

 #### Express
+Express is a popular web framework, written in JavaScript and hosted within the Node.js runtime environment.
+It is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.It facilitates the rapid development of Node based Web applications.
 1. [Get Started with documentation](https://expressjs.com/en/starter/installing.html)
 2. [Get started with videos](https://www.youtube.com/watch?v=l2dKL2YrR1U&list=PLYxzS__5yYQmHbpKMARP04F344zYRX91I&index=14)
 3. [Rest API with Express](https://www.youtube.com/watch?v=o3ka5fYysBM)